dragos-constantin-stoica/ifact-firebase/README.md

 # ifact-firebase

-Invoicing application working of Google Firebase build with Webix
+Invoicing application working on Google Firebase build with Webix.